Summary

 =RANK(C5,points)

 Rank returns a computed rank, which will include ties when the values being ranked include duplicates.
-Note the the RANK function by itself will assign the same rank to duplicate values, and skip the next rank value.
+Note that the RANK function by itself will assign the same rank to duplicate values, and skip the next rank value.
 You can see this in the Rank 1 column, rows 8 and 9 in the worksheet.

 The second part of the formula breaks the tie with COUNTIF: